slagnews/drag_sph/journal.md

 $$
 v=\frac{v_0}{1+kv_0t}
 $$
-where we took $v=v_0$ at $t=0$.
-Since we are not slowing down the object, but the flow itself, $m$ is the mass of the flow.
-Furthermore, we can write $\rho=\frac{m}{L^2d}$ with $d$ some imaginary depth (third dimension) of the simulation.
-Then the frontal area of the object $A$ becomes $A=2Rd$ with $R$ it's radius.
+where we took v=v_0 at t=0.
+Since we are not slowing down the object, but the flow itself, m is the mass of the flow.
+Furthermore, we can write $$\rho=\frac{m}{L^2d}$$ with d some imaginary depth (third dimension) of the simulation.
+Then the frontal area of the object A becomes A=2Rd with R it's radius.
 So we get
 $$
 k=\frac{Rc_\mathrm{D}}{L^2}
 $$

 Below, we show the evolution of the mean of the velocity in the x direction
 ![](figures/drag.png)
-Here we plotted the simulation result in blue, the analytical expectations from Epstein drag in orange (solid line) and a fit from Stokes drag ($F\propto v^2$) in orange (dotted line).
+Here we plotted the simulation result in blue, the analytical expectations from Epstein drag in orange (solid line) and a fit from Stokes drag ($$F\propto v^2$$) in orange (dotted line).
 As we can see, the results do not quite match.
 First of all: the analytical result does not slow down nearly enough.
 This might well be due to the fact that we are using periodic boundary conditions, and therefore particles move past the object again and again, so they effectively encounter it multiple times, which adds up.
 Looking at the fit we also see that the shape of the curve does not quite seem to match the shape of the data.

 What could be happening is that the simulation is not tuned correctly to make the fluid behave as a continuous flow, and instead interacts with the object as a simple N-body code.
 This would mean that the drag experienced by the object is not Stokes drag, but Epstein drag.
 Epstein drag is the force on a small object that is about the same size as the mean free path of particles in a gas/fluid (so for life-sized objects Stokes drag is applicable, but for tiny dust particles collisions with individual gas/fluid molecules become important, which is described by Epstein drag).
 Epstein drag force is given by
 $$